arduino/help-center-content/content/Software Support/Upload/Select-board-and-port-in-Arduino-IDE.md

    > If you don't know which package to use, or if it's missing from the list, see [Add a board to Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360016119519-How-to-add-boards-in-the-board-manager).

-3. Hover over a package to reveal the board cores.
+3. Hover over a package to reveal the boards.

 4. Click on a board to select it, for example: